Weekend Activities

 9:00 am: Relay + Marathon start

-AFTERNOON PROGRAMMING TBD
+AFTERNOON PROGRAMMING

-- Yoga classes (bring your own mat)
+- Yoga class (bring your own mat)

 - Runner workshops (nutrition, etc.)